tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Amazon SageMaker might not be available in all AWS regions, but `us-west (Oregon)` is sure to have it.

-Ask students to explore the main components on the left pane menu, and they can explore beyond the class by clicking on Start with an overview.
+Ask students to explore the main components on the left pane menu.

 ![Amazon SageMaker Landing Page](Images/sagemaker-landing.png)